AWS microservices overview

 Table of Contents

 With the nearly unmatched reliability and scalability offered by the 12-factor application design pattern, microservice-based designs have become a fundamental architectural pattern for modern applications.
 A whole industry of cloud providers has sprung up to offer management of the sophisticated middleware and infrastructure services that make this possible.
-Amazon Web Services (AWS) among the largest of them.
-AWS offers a variety of services to promote microservices-based applications at every level, defined in this article as compute, persistence, and visibility.
+Amazon Web Services (AWS) is among the largest of them.
+AWS provides various services to promote microservices-based applications at every level, defined in this article as computing, persistence, and visibility.
 The AWS array allows an organization to find the right fit and get a quick start on implementation without having to build extensive in-house talent.

-This article will discuss the pros and cons of AWS offerings in all three categories to help you find the best AWS product for your applications needs.
+This article will discuss the pros and cons of AWS offerings in all three categories to help you find the best product for your application needs.
 You will find information about:

 1. Compute: Lambda, Fargate, and EKS